yuki24/pushing/README.md

 #### Edit the Notifier

-Let's say there are `direct_messages` and `device_tokens` tables where we store actual messages and device tokens (a.k.a registration ids in FCM) given by APNs or FCM.
+Let's say in the DB there are `direct_messages` and `device_tokens` tables where we store actual messages and device tokens (a.k.a registration ids in FCM) given by APNs or FCM.
+The `TweetNotifier` that sends a notification could implement the `new_direct_message` method:

 ```ruby
 # app/notifiers/tweet_notifier.rb